skim-sony/eval_ai_models/smart_city_json_output/README.md

 ----

 ### frame_output_schema.json
 The 'frame_output_schema.json' file consists of two objects: 'config' and 'output'.
-Tje 'output' is an array of output object.
+The 'output' is an array of output object.

 #### 'config' object
 | Field Name            | Required  | Data Type | Description |